 I enjoy finding bugs or defects to ensure a system works perfectly.
 Unfortunately, not many know the importance of quality assurance in terms of software.
-After a house is built, it’s a no-brainer that the structure must go through thorough inspection and quality assurance before the house key is handed over to a client.
+Once a house is constructed, it must be thoroughly inspected and quality assured before passing the house key to the client.
 The same goes with software. — Adib

-Being a QA software engineer is so much more than just testing.
-One thing that I love the most about it is that a lot of communication and discussion go down between us and developers, designers, project managers and even clients.
-As a QA engineer, you’ll be one of the first to lay your hands on the coolest apps before anyone else.
+A QA software engineer does a lot more than just test software.
+One of the things I love most about it is that we talk and talk with developers, designers, project managers, and even clients a lot.
+As a QA engineer, you’ll be one of the first people to try out the coolest apps before anyone else.
 The technology itself is still the most important thing.
-How cool would it be to work on cool apps and technologies that you’d never seen, and be a part of the development team, how cool is that? — Haikal
+How cool would it be to work on cool apps and technologies you’ve never seen before and be a part of the team that makes them? — Haikal

-On my first day, the team placed me in the QA department even though I had applied for the Software Engineer role, but I was put into the QA team on my first day.
+On my first day, the team placed me in the QA department even though I had applied for the Software Engineer role.
 Shortly after, I grew to feel like it is the job for me.
 I enjoy making sure we deliver top quality products to our clients, rather than developing the products themselves.
 To be able to catch bugs before our customers find them is an exciting challenge. — Azuren

-Q: What are the key skills a QA team must be equipped with?
+Q: What are the key skills a QA team must have?

-Communication skills help a lot in interacting well with team members, especially developers.
-That’s because when we tell them “Hey, it’s a bug, and I can make it happen many times,” to the developers.
-Before we can move on, we also have to justify why the bug is identified as such, and why we need to fix it before we can proceed.
-QA works closely with all members of a team because we’re heavily involved in the whole process, from requirements gathering to product delivery. — Azuren
+Communication skills help a lot when working with developers and other team members.
+We don’t just say, “Hey, it’s a bug, and I can make it happen many times,” to the developers.
+Before we can move on, we also have to explain why we think the problem is a bug and why it needs to be fixed.
+QA works closely with everyone on the team because we’re involved in every step of the process, from getting requirements to delivering the product. — Azuren